Youm-e-Istehsal To Mark A Year Of Military Siege Of IIOJK - UrduPoint

 Youm-e-Istehsal To Mark A Year Of Military Siege Of IIOJK

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Aug, 2020 ) :Youm-e-Istehsal will be observed across Pakistan on August 5 to mark the 365 days of the military siege of the Indian Illegally Occupied Jammu and Kashmir (IIOJK).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Aug, 2020 ) :Youm-e-Istehsal will be observed all across Pakistan on August 5 to mark the 365 days of Indian military siege of Indian Illegally Occupied Jammu and Kashmir (IIOJK) .

 The Pakistan Tehreek-e-Insaf government has planned a range of activities on August 5 to express solidarity with the oppressed Kashmiris and expose India's brutalities.

-Besides solidarity walks across the country to be led by the political leadership regardless of the political divide, a one-minute silence will also be observed at 10 am after blaring of sirens.
+Besides solidarity walks across the country to be led by the political leadership regardless of the political divide, a one-minute silence would also be observed at 10 am after blaring of sirens.

-The government has decided to change the name of Kashmir Highway in Islamabad to Srinagar Highway and installed sign boards on the road to this effect.
+The government had decided to change the name of Kashmir Highway in Islamabad to Srinagar Highway and installed sign boards on roads to this effect.

-A special postal stamp will be issued by the Ministry of Postal Services to highlight the Indian aggression and human rights abuses by depicting a minor sitting over the body of his slain grandfather killed by the Indian troops in Sopore town in early July.
+A special postal stamp has been issued by the Ministry of Postal Services to highlight the Indian aggression and human rights abuses by depicting a minor sitting over the body of his slain grandfather killed by the Indian troops in Sopore town in early July.

 The government will enhance its diplomatic outreach on the day by writing letters to the United Nations Secretary General and world leaders, besides interactions of the prime minister with the international media.

-Kashmiris on both sides of the Line of Control and the world over will observe Youm-e-Istehsal to denounce illegal, immoral and unconstitutional step, which India took on this day last year to strip the Indian IIOJK of its special status.
+Kashmiris on both sides of the Line of Control and the world over will observe Youm-e-Istehsal to denounce illegal, immoral and unconstitutional step, which India took on this day last year to strip Indian Illegally Occupied Jammu and Kashmir of its special status.

-August 5, 2019 added a new chapter in the Kashmiris' struggle as India tried to abolish their identity through demographic apartheid, which was rejected not only by the Muslims but also by the Hindu pundits and Buddhists.
+August 5, 2019 added a new turn and chapter in the Kashmiris struggle as India tried to abolish their identity through demographic apartheid, which was rejected not only by the Muslims but also by the Hindu pundits and Buddhists.

-On this day, the whole nation will give a message to their Kashmiri brethren that they are not alone rather the people of Pakistan will always support their struggle for freedom.\867
+On this day, the whole nation will give a message to their Kashmiri brethren that they were not alone rather the people of Pakistan would always support their struggle for freedom.